|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed July 14, 1942 at 3:34am

-Assigned to the 5th Air Force, 19th Bombardment Group, 30th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 19th Bombardment Group (19th BG), 30th Bombardment Squadron (30th BS).
 No known nickname or nose art.

-On July 13, 1942 took off from Cloncurry Airfield to to Horn Island Airfield to stage a bombing mission against Lae the next day.
+On July 13, 1942 took off from Cloncurry Airfield on a flight via Horn Island Airfield to stage a bombing mission scheduled the next day against Lae.

 Due to the storm and the fact two B-17s had crashed within minutes of each other, there was confusion on Horn Island and no rescue party was immediately dispatched to this location.
 An hour and a half later, an Australian crash boat captained by Lance Potter located them and rescued the crew and recovered Rice's body.
 The crash boat continued searching and at dawn returned to the site to continue searching.